Polycystic Ovarian Disease (PCOD)

-- ❖HPresence of fewer than normal menstrual periods (Oligomenorrhea)
+- ❖Presence of fewer than normal menstrual periods (Oligomenorrhea).

-- ❖Excess hair growth (Hirsutism) on the body include upper lip, chin, around nipples and also on the lower abdomen.
+- ❖Excess hair growth (Hirsutism) on the body includes upper lip, chin, around nipples and also on the lower abdomen.

 - ❖Dark patches of skin (Acanthosis nigricans) can form in body creases like those on the neck, in the groin, and under the breasts.

-- The pathophysiology of PCOD encompasses inherent ovarian dysfunction that is strongly influenced by external factors, such as disturbances of the hypothalamic-pituitary-ovarian axis and hyperinsulinaemia.
-Exaggerated gonadotrophin releasing hormone (GnRH) pulsatility results in hypersecretion of luteinising hormone (LH), which has effects both on ovarian androgen production.
+- The pathophysiology of PCOD encompasses inherent ovarian dysfunction that is strongly influenced by external factors, such as disturbances of the hypothalamic-pituitary-ovarian axis and Hyperinsulinemia.
+Exaggerated Gonadotrophin-releasing hormone (GnRH) pulsatility results in hypersecretion of Luteinizing hormone (LH), which has effects both on ovarian androgen production.

 - ❖Increased insulin in the body causes ovaries to produce more testosterone and alter the development of follicles needed for ovulation which leads to inhibition or delayed ovulation.